bnb-chain/bnb-chain.github.io/docs/BSC-FAQs-tokens.md

 # Tokens in BNB Beacon Chain and BNB Smart Chain

+## What role does BNB play in securing BNB Smart Chain ?

+BNB is the token used to prevent `nothing-at-stake` problem.

-### What are tokens on BNB Smart Chain ?
+## What are tokens on BNB Smart Chain ?

 BNB is the native token for BSC, and pegged BEP2 tokens on BSC is called BEP20.

-### What is BEP2?
+## What is BEP2?

-[BEP2](https://github.com/bnb-chain/BEPs/blob/master/BEP2.md) is a simple token protocol for easy management of asset on BNB Beacon Chain.
+[BEP2](https://github.com/bnb-chain/BEPs/blob/master/BEPs/BEP2.md) is a simple token protocol for easy management of asset on BNB Beacon Chain.

 BNB is BEP2

-### What is BEP20?
+## What is BEP20?

 A token protocol on BSC which is compatible with BEP2 and [ERC20](https://eips.ethereum.org/EIPS/eip-20).
 It extends ERC20 and contains more interfaces, such as `getOwner` and `decimals`.

-Read the full proposal here: [BEP20](https://github.com/bnb-chain/BEPs/blob/master/BEP20.md)
+Read the full proposal here: [BEP20](https://github.com/bnb-chain/BEPs/blob/master/BEPs/BEP20.md)

 ### What is BEP8?